awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 The upgrade phase has these steps:

-1. Randomly selects a node, up to the maximum unavailable configured for the node group\.
+1. It randomly selects a node, up to the maximum unavailable configured for the node group\.

-1. Drains the pods from the node\.
+1. It drains the pods from the node\.
 If the pods don't leave the node within 15 minutes and there's no force flag, the upgrade phase fails with a `PodEvictionFailure` error\.
 For this scenario, you can apply the force flag with the `update-nodegroup-version` request to delete the pods\.

-1. Cordons the node after every pod is evicted and waits for 60 seconds\.
+1. It cordons the node after every pod is evicted and waits for 60 seconds\.
 This is done so that the service controller doesn't send any new requests to this node and removes this node from its list of active nodes\.

-1. Sends a termination request to the Auto Scaling Group for the cordoned node\.
+1. It sends a termination request to the Auto Scaling Group for the cordoned node\.

-1. Repeats the previous upgrade steps until there are no nodes in the node group that are deployed with the earlier version of the launch template\.
+1. It repeats the previous upgrade steps until there are no nodes in the node group that are deployed with the earlier version of the launch template\.

 The following are known reasons which lead to a `PodEvictionFailure` error in this phase:
 + **Aggressive PDB** – Aggressive PDB is defined on the pod or there are multiple PDBs pointing to the same pod\.